Mulankunnathukavu railway station

-Mulangunnathukavu railway station (station code: MGK) is in Mulakunnathukavu (മുളങ്കുന്നത്തുകാവ്), a panchayat in Puzhakkal block of Thrissur, which is situated between Wadakkanchery railway station and Punkunnam railway station in the busy Shoranur–Cochin Harbour section.
-Mulangunnathukavu railway station is operated by the Chennai-headquartered Southern Railways of the Indian Railways.
+Mulangunnathukavu railway station (station code: MGK) is an NSG–6 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
+It is in Mulakunnathukavu, a panchayat in Puzhakkal block of Thrissur, which is situated between Wadakkanchery railway station and Punkunnam railway station in the busy Shoranur–Cochin Harbour section.

 The station is used as shuttle station for Thrissur railway station that is 10 km south.
 It is just 250 m away from State Highway 22 (Kerala).
 Ticketing is computerized and there are also basic parking facilities on site.
 A Food Corporation of India storage facility is located close nearby.
 Only passenger trains and MEMU trains stop here.
 The line presently connects only trains through the cities of Ernakulam, Kozhikode, Palakkad, Shornur, Tirur (Malappuram), Thalassery, Kannur and Coimbatore.